136″ WHEELBASE, HIGH ROOF

-When Michael and I first embarked on the process of searching for the best van and van buildout for our needs and budget, our love for all things rock climbing swayed many of our key decision points.
+When Michael and I first embarked on the process of searching for the best camper van and custom van buildout for our needs and budget, our love for all things rock climbing swayed many of our key decision points.

 For years, we hit the road on the weekends in our Jeep and drove anywhere from 4-10 hours to seek out our next adventure in the vertical realm.

 Our routine was:

 This routine suited us just fine for a long time, but eventually we wanted a rig that made our weekend warrioring a little simpler.
 We wanted to fall into bed after a long drive so we could wake up fresh and ready to go the next day.
 We wanted a shelter from the elements that we could relax in the mornings before our climbing day began, and a place to kick off our shoes and relax from the chill of evening after a long day on the rock.